wso2/carbon-kernel/archetypes/README.md

 # Creating a Generic OSGi Bundle in One Step

-An OSGi bundle can be created with one command using the following archetype: carbon-bundle-archetype.
+An OSGi bundle can be created with one command using the following archetype: `carbon-bundle-archetype`.
 The details of the archetype and the details of the project you are creating should be passed as properties when you execute the command.
 These properties are explained below.

 * The following properties are used to specify the details of the archetype: